spex-lang/spex/README.md

     to generate validation logic from these;
   - Generate diagrams for a better overview of how components are connected.

+With this future functionality we hope to get to the point where there's a clear benefit to writing specifications!

 ## Features

+Here are the currently supported features.
+Click on the "▸ Example" buttons for more details about how to use them.

 - [x] Concise specification language for HTTP API servers
   <details>